MARIN MAN TO MAN: REFECTIONS

 and loving, and to reassure the woman that both she and their

-relationship will survive."
+relationship are likely to survive."

 Most of all, I liked that there was no